Student 16 to 19 Bursary Scheme - Discretionary Bursary

 - bursaries for defined vulnerable groups of up to £1,200 a year

-- discretionary bursaries which institutions award using policies they set, in line with funding rules
+- discretionary bursaries which institutions award using policies they set, in line with funding rules - detailed below.

 The College provides an application process for financial support that is completely confidential and we encourage any student who thinks they may be eligible or encountering financial costs associated with college that could be a barrier to their participation at college to contact Student Services for a confidential consultation.

 A student must be aged 16 or over but under 19 at 31st August of the year they enrol to be eligible for help from the bursary fund.